kriskok95/Forkify/README.md

 # Forkify
-This is a recipes searching application, build during my "The Complete JavaScript Course" on Udemy.
+This is a recipes searching application, build during my "The Complete JavaScript Course" at Udemy.